 How to make this recipe

-To make this recipe without an ice cream maker, pour the chilled mixture into a freezer-safe, shallow container, stirring every 30 minutes until it reaches your desired consistency.
+To make this recipe without an ice cream maker, pour the chilled mixture into a freezer-safe, shallow container, stirring every 30 minutes while it freezes until it reaches your desired consistency.
 Note that it may have a less creamy texture and can be slightly icy.

 Yes, you can use frozen mangoes but thaw them before using them to avoid an icy texture in the ice cream.
 You can thaw them in the refrigerator overnight or let them sit at room temperature for about 30 minutes to an hour.